 Click here for the other chapters of ‘LEGAL TIPS BUYING A HOUSE ANDALUSIA‘.

-Also check the article on smart budget tips for residents and house-owners and Checklist for new homeowners in Spain.
+Also check the article on smart budget tips for residents and house-owners and Checklist for new home–owners in Spain.

-© 2023, Ariane van Wijk
+© 2024, Ariane van Wijk